-- Additional infection control precautions: This includes patient screening for COVID-19 risk, pre-procedural mouthwash, booking schedule management, waiting room management, use of hand sanitisers before and after each appointment, glass screen barrier on the reception counter, contactless payment processing, disposable pens, environmental cleaning of non-clinical areas and touchpoints after each patient.
-To avoid cross-contamination, magazines, books and the coffee machine have been removed from the waiting area.
+- Additional infection control precautions: This includes patient screening for COVID-19 risk, pre-procedural mouthwash, booking schedule management, waiting room management, use of hand sanitizers before and after each appointment, glass screen barrier on the reception counter, contactless payment processing, disposable pens, environmental cleaning of non-clinical areas and touchpoints after each patient.
+To avoid cross-contamination, magazines, books, and the coffee machine have been removed from the waiting area.

 - Procedure Restrictions: Specific guidelines were released by the Australian Dental Association (ADA) to direct dentists with the types of procedures that may be performed under each level of restriction.
 The services we offer at this time and our practice protocols will strictly follow these guidelines.

 So, should I go to the dentist during the pandemic?